rajaoura/OpWtChallenge/README.md

 ----------------------

 Swagger has been included in the project and you can use it to see all the endpoints provided by the web api project.
-You can use it also for testing many action but there is an issue with JWT Token.
+If you run the solution on localhost, you can access swagger page on https://localhost:44382/swagger/index.html You can use it also for testing many action but there is an issue with JWT Token.

 For testing the web api, the integration tests is complete (20 full tests all passed).
+Before testing, you must run mongo (mongod.exe) and then run the web api, after that you can run the integration tests.
+Integration tests seems better suited for me (instead pure unit tests) because business logic is quite poor in this project.

 Possible improvements :